alfaxvi/AlfaStrikers/README.md

 - 👨‍💻 I'm learning Java
 - 🤖 I'm currently working on a project for the [NAO Challenge 2023](https://www.naochallenge.it/)
 - 🌐 I really appreciate the Networking and Routing
-- 📶 I currently have the IT Essential (ITE) certification, and I am studying for the CCNA (R&S) certification
+- 📶 I currently have the Cisco IT Essential (ITE) certification, and I am studying for the Cisco CCNA (R&S) certification
 - 🗣️ I speak Italian and little bit of English
 - 💭 My hobbies are: Gym and listen a lot of music
 - ⚙️ I love car and motorbikes community